-- Turn off the server and all attached devices and disconnect all external cables and power cords (see "Preparing to Install Options" on page 240). - Loosen the two thumbscrews 1 on the back edge of the top cover. - Slide the top cover 2 slightly toward the rear of the server; the cover will stop after about 25 mm (1 inch).
+- Loosen the two thumbscrews 1 on the back edge of the top cover. - Slide the top cover 2 slightly toward the rear of the server; the cover will stop after about 25 mm (1 inch).
 Lift the cover off the server and set the cover aside.